 I'm a mixing engineer based in Tileyard Studios, London.
-Possibly, only one of the two on the same project.
-I believe in specialization, so I'll do the best at what I do, and recommend you the right people for the rest.
+I produce and record too, but I believe in specialisation, so I'll do the best at what I do, and recommend you the right people for the rest.
 You can find a Spotify playlist with released songs mixed by me in SoundCloud link section.

 Coming from classical music performance and a progressive rock band, I moved to the other side of the glass when I realized that my main passion and talent is in helping talented people achieving their vision.
 I have learnt the craft being in the studio with Alan Moulder (Nine Inch Nails, The Killers, Foo Fighters, Royal Blood, Queens Of The Stone Age), Flood, Fab Dupont (Jennifer Lopez, Shakira, Universal Audio), Michael Wagner (Metallica, Ozzy Osbourne, Skid Row), Ricky Damian (Jorja Smith, Mark Ronson, Due Lipa), Tommaso Colliva (Muse, Afterhours, Måneskin).

 My main promise is that don't let people walk away without being truly happy with the result.
 I learned to do that and how to do that from the best.

 I'm a freelance based in London, although I can travel for work.